How to Use Watt with Multiple Repository Applications

 Step 5: Verification and Testing

-Verify Service Resolution
+Verify Application Resolution

 1. Check that applications were resolved correctly: